 WGST 355.
 Hindu and Jain Bioethics: Special Focus on Women's and Gender Studies.
 3 Units.

 WGST 360.
-Global Politics of Fertility, Family Planning, and Population Control.
+Global Politics of Reproduction.
 3 Units.

-This course offers an anthropological examination of fertility behaviors around the world.
-In particular, it explores various historical, cultural, socioeconomic, political, and technological factors contributing to reproductive activities.
-After introducing the anthropological approaches to the study of fertility, the course will delve into the ways to regulate fertility in historical and contemporary times, various factors contributing to fertility change, state intervention in reproduction through voluntary and coercive family planning programs, and new reproductive technologies and ethical concerns surrounding assisted reproduction and abortion.
+This course offers an anthropological examination of reproductive politics around the world.
+It explores historical, cultural, socioeconomic, political, and technological factors contributing to reproductive activities.
+After introducing the anthropological approaches to the study of reproduction, the course will delve into the ways to regulate reproduction in historical and contemporary times, various factors contributing to fertility change, state intervention in reproduction, and assisted reproductive technologies.
+Offered as ANTH 360, ANTH 460, and WGST 360.
+Counts as a CAS Global & Cultural Diversity course.

 WGST 363.
 Gender and Sexuality in America.
 3 Units.